Five Tips to Host a Zero-Waste Holiday Party This Year

 Even if you ask for no hostess gifts, many guests feel obligated to bring one.
-The best approach is to ask that if people do feel inclined to bring a gift, give it the sustainable way.
+The best approach is to ask that if people do feel inclined to bring a gift, give it in a sustainable way.
 Suggest that they bring repurposed items, bring items that can be used up, or regift something they already have.
 Suggest that they leave it unwrapped, or wrap with fabric using Furoshiki (Japanese fabric wrapping) or wrap in recycled paper.
-Skip the bows and opt for reusable string, twine or no ribbon at all!
+Skip the bows and opt for reusable string, twine or no ribbon at all.

 You’ll not only reduce a lot waste, but your food and drink will look nicer when you use real serving platters, dinner plates, cutlery and glasses instead of disposable paper or plastic.
 You’ll also save money otherwise spent on disposables.
-Try to avoid paper napkins as well and opt for cloth that can be easily washed.
+Try to avoid paper napkins as well and opt for cloth that can be easily washed and reused.
 Cloth dinner and cocktail napkins are easy to make with scrap fabric and add a nice touch to a holiday party.
-If you need to purchase reusable dishes or glasses, check your local thrift store for mix ‘n’ match options.
+If you need to purchase reusable dishes or glasses, check your local thrift store for mix-and-match options.

 When it comes to refreshments, organic, locally produced food is always your best option.
-This is true not just for your holiday party, but for every day of the week!
+This is true not just for your holiday party, but for every day of the week.
 Many recipes can be made ahead of time from scratch.
 We’ve got healthy and delicious holiday recipe ideas to share.
 Make sure to compost cooking scraps and leftovers.
 If you’re not sure what can be composted, review this quick composting guide.
 Store leftovers in airtight reusable containers and skip the plastic wrap or plastic baggies.

 As you plan your zero-waste holiday party remember that it can be as complex or simple as you want.
 The key is to use these guidelines as a foundation and let your guests know what to expect ahead of time.